 It can be tempting to say ‘yes’ to everything because it gives us a sense of

-1. being busy (thereby feeling valuable), and
+1. being busy (making us feel valuable), and

 2. being needed (which can also give us a sense of value).

-Our culture has been glorifying busy-ness, but what we need instead is focused time spent on our true priorities.
+Many cultures glorify busy-ness, but what we need instead is focused time spent on our true priorities.
 Not every action is equally effective at moving us forward towards our goals.

 We’re contributing the most value in the world when we’re playing to our strengths, when we’re doing what truly matters to us, when we’re expressing our unique genius (we all have our version of it within us!) and when we’re living true to ourselves.